Wurtzite/JW_Website/content/home/accomplishments.md

 widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Accomplishm-ents"
+title = "Achievement"
-subtitle = ""
+subtitle = "and Scholarship"

 # Order that this section will appear in.
 weight = 15